soft-matter-theory-at-icmab-csic/solvents_for_VMD/DMF/ForceField/readme.md

-ForceField file for use in NAMD simulation, based on CAHRMM CgenFF (July 22)
+ForceField file for use in NAMD simulation, based on CHARMM General Force Field (CGenFF)  (July 22)